-Tumours Arising in the Parenchyma.-When a growth arising in the parenchyma has attained to such a size that it involves the pelvis, it starts to obliterate the nearest calyces and later proceeds to deal similarly with the pelvis itself.
-A few calyces or a portion of the pelvic shadow may therefore be missing from the pyelogram.
-In due course more calyces, and perhaps the whole of the pelvis, disappear.
-Coincident with this obliteration of calyces and pelvis, elongation or retraction of other calyces in the remainder of the gland occurs.
-These elongated calyces are usually very narrow, and appear on the plate as thin curved streaks (spider deformity).
+Tumours Arising in the Parenchyma.-When a growth arising in the parenchyma has attained to such a size that it involves the pelvis, it starts to obliterate the nearest calices and later proceeds to deal similarly with the pelvis itself (Fig. 263).
+A few calices or a portion of the pelvic shadow may therefore be missing from the pyelogram.
+In due course more calices, and perhaps the whole of the pelvis, disappear.
+Coincident with this obliteration of calices and pelvis, dilatation, elongation, or retraction of other calices in the remainder of the gland occurs.
+These elongated calices are usually very narrow, and appear on the plate as thin curved streaks (spider deformity).
 Alterations in the shape of the pelvis resulting from a combination of these two factors are very varied, and often extreme.
-Sometimes the pelvis and calyces are represented on the pyelogram by a few irregular and often widely separated blotches.
+Sometimes the pelvis and calices are represented on the pyelogram by a few irregular and often widely separated blotches.

 Tumours Arising in the Pelvis.-Tumours arising in the pelvis itself may fill up in part or completely efface that cavity.
-A papilloma filling the pelvis may leave an area which is relatively clear, but is mottled where the solution has penetrated amongst the villi.
-If a pyelogram is made shortly after an attack of hæmorrhage, from whatever cause, blood-clot may still be present in the pelvic cavity (Fig.175) and cause a filling defect suggesting a neoplasm.
-When the tumour becomes impacted in the pelvic outlet a hydronephrosis may be produced.
+A papilloma (see also pages 166-170) filling the pelvis may leave an area which is relatively clear, but is mottled where the solution has penetrated amongst the villi.
+If a pyelogram is made shortly after an attack of hæmorrhage, from whatever cause, blood-clot may still be present in the pelvic cavity (Fig. 264) and cause a filling defect suggesting a neoplasm.
+When the tumour becomes impacted in the pelvic outlet a hydronephrosis develops.